Phosphorus: Phosphorus cycle

 Phosphorus is an essential plant nutrient (the most often limiting nutrient, after nitrogen), and the bulk of all phosphorus production is in concentrated phosphoric acids for agriculture fertilisers, containing as much as 70% to 75% P2O5.
 That led to large increase in phosphate production in the second half of the 20th century.
 Artificial phosphate fertilisation is necessary because phosphorus is essential to all living organisms; it is involved in energy transfers, strength of root and stems, photosynthesis, the expansion of plant roots, formation of seeds and flowers, and other important factors effecting overall plant health and genetics.
 Heavy use of phosphorus fertilisers and their runoff have resulted in eutrophication (overenrichment) of aquatic ecosystems.

 Natural phosphorus-bearing compounds are mostly inaccessible to plants because of the low solubility and mobility in soil.
 Most phosphorus is very stable in the soil minerals or organic matter of the soil.
 Even when phosphorus is added in manure or fertiliser it can become fixed in the soil.
 Therefore, the natural phosphorus cycle is very slow.
 Some of the fixed phosphorus is released again over time, sustaining wild plant growth, however, more is needed to sustain intensive cultivation of crops.
 Fertiliser is often in the form of superphosphate of lime, a mixture of calcium dihydrogen phosphate (Ca(H2PO4)2), and calcium sulfate dihydrate (CaSO4*2H2O) produced reacting sulfuric acid and water with calcium phosphate.

-Processing phosphate minerals with sulfuric acid for obtaining fertiliser is so important to the global economy that this is the primary industrial market for sulfuric acid and the greatest industrial use of elemental sulfur.
+Processing phosphate minerals with sulfuric acid to obtain fertiliser is a major industrial application of sulfuric acid and the most common industrial use of elemental sulfur.